human-centeredrec/human-centeredrec.github.io/cfp/index.md

 permlink: /cfp/
 ---

 The 1st Workshop on Human-Centered Recommender Systems (HCRS) at [WWW 2025](https://www2025.thewebconf.org/) offers a unique platform to discuss and advance the development of recommender systems that prioritize human needs, values, and capabilities.
-We welcome research and position papers that explore ethical, social, technical, and user-oriented challenges in building responsible and human-centered recommender systems.
+We welcome research papers that explore ethical, social, technical, and user-oriented challenges in building responsible and human-centered recommender systems.

 We encourage in-person participation, but remote presentation will be available for authors who cannot travel to Sydney.